 And so this is all part of the outreach too.
 The excitement of—we’ve got some really interesting places.
 And so that’s part of the outreach as well, getting those out there and working on recognition because for some reason we think that if other people recognize it, it must have value.

 So yes, so sometimes we don’t recognize it ourselves.
 And that goes for a personal level, as I was saying before.
-Sometimes you don’t know your own value until somebody points it out and says, you can do this.
+Sometimes you don’t know your own value until somebody points it out and says, ‘You can do this.’
 Well, we sometimes feel that way about about our profession, about our geography, the area we live in.
-We don’t recognize until somebody points it out and says, “Hey, this is special.”
+We don’t recognize until somebody points it out and says, ‘Hey, this is special.’
 So yeah.

 Veronica

 Cool.
 Yeah, yeah, yeah.
 And I think part of that is recognizing the cool geology in Canada and what we actually have here.
 So amazing.
-Well, thanks so much for coming and for talking about all of these amazing things.

 Paul